roothide/DynamicPatches/README.md

 1. we can also use ```@"type":@"NSString"``` to patch some path string variables returned by Objective-C methods.

-2. some jailbreak apps/tweaks may execute command line programs of bootstrap, which only accept jbroot-based paths. we can use ```@:"action":@"rootfs"``` to convert the rootfs-based paths to jbroot-based paths in code. and if a path needs to be saved to the config/plist file, we also need to perform this conversion, since the randomized path converted by jbroot will be invalid in the next time we jailbreak.
+2. some jailbreak apps/tweaks may execute command line programs of bootstrap, which only accept jbroot-based paths as arguments. we can use ```@:"action":@"rootfs"``` to convert the rootfs-based paths to jbroot-based paths in code. and if a path needs to be saved to the config/plist file, we also need to perform this conversion, since the randomized path converted by jbroot will be invalid in the next time we jailbreak.